sta379-s25/sta379-s25.github.io/resources/rstudio_server.md

 Now add the public key to GitHub, following the instructions in [Chapter 10.5.3](https://happygitwithr.com/ssh-keys#on-github).
 Give it a name like "DEAC OnDemand server".

+You should now be able to interact remotely with GitHub, pulling and pushing like normal.
+The first time that you try to interact with GitHub using the key, you may get a message asking you to trust the GitHub host.
+You can type "yes" in that box and continue.

 ### Using the SSH method when cloning repositories

 To clone a GitHub repository to your account on the RStudio Server, the steps will be quite similar to the procedure described in the [GitHub instructions](https://sta379-s25.github.io/resources/github_instructions/#step-5-clone-the-repository-to-your-local-computer) on the course website.
 There are just a couple changes.